This article was updated Oct. 16, 2020 with new research about COVID and how it affects the body.

 The brain and nerves may also fall prey to direct attack.
 Kenneth Tyler, MD, chair of the Department of Neurology at the University of Colorado School of Medicine, cautions that direct central nervous system (CNS) attack is still being worked out at this time.
 There are many routes a virus could take to invade the CNS.
 One somewhat disputed view is that the loss of smell could indicate that the nerve responsible for smell is infected and can carry the virus into the CNS, including the brain.
 “This can be shown to occur in experimental models with non-human coronaviruses and is a potential route of invasion for some other viruses.
-However, there is no evidence to date establishing that this actually occurs with SARS-CoV-2,” the official name of the virus that causes COVID-19.
+However, there is no evidence to date establishing that this actually occurs with SARS-CoV-2."

 Collateral Damage That Kills

-Severe damage to the lungs may be one trigger that activates and overstimulates the immune system through a barrage of signaling chemicals, known as cytokines.
+Severe damage to the lungs can cause acute respiratory distress syndrome (ARDS) may be one trigger that activates and overstimulates the immune system through a barrage of signaling chemicals, including those known as cytokines.

 The flood of these chemicals can set off what is referred to as a “cytokine storm.”
 This is a complex interplay of chemicals that can cause blood pressure to drop, attract more killer immune and inflammatory cells, and lead to even more injury within the lungs, heart, kidneys, and brain.
 Some researchers say cytokine storms may be the cause of sudden decompensation, leading to critical illness in COVID-19 patients.

-A new finding suggests there may be another deadly culprit.
-Many doctors are discovering that abnormal clotting, known as thrombosis, may also play a major role in lethal COVID-19.
+There may be another deadly culprit.
+Many doctors have discovered that abnormal clotting, known as thrombosis, may also play a major role in lethal COVID-19.
 Doctors are seeing clots everywhere: large-vessel clots, including deep vein thrombosis (DVT) in the legs and pulmonary emboli (PE) in the lungs; clots in arteries, causing strokes; and small clots in tiny blood vessels in organs throughout the body.
 Early autopsy results are also showing widely scattered clots in multiple organs.

 Adam Cuker, MD, a hematologist at the Hospital of the University of Pennsylvania who specializes in clotting disorders, says these clots are happening at high rates even when patients are on blood thinners for clot prevention.
 In one study from the Netherlands, 31% of patients hospitalized with COVID-19 got clots while on blood thinners.